munificent/craftinginterpreters/book/a-virtual-machine.md

 On the left are the steps of code.
 On the right are the values we're tracking.
 Each bar represents a number.
 It starts when the value is first produced -- either a constant or the result of an addition.
-The length of the bar tracks when a previously-produced value needs to be kept around, and it ends when that value finally gets consumed by an operation.
+The length of the bar tracks when a previously produced value needs to be kept around, and it ends when that value finally gets consumed by an operation.

 As you step through, you see values appear and then later get eaten.
 The